edson-acordi/4bit-microcomputer/README.md

 # Documentation

-<ins>MikroLeo has four Registers</ins>
+**MikroLeo has four Registers**
 `ACC` - Acumulator - Stores the result of logical and arithmetic operations.
-Moreover, ACC stores data that is read from or written to RAM
+Moreover, ACC stores data that is read from or written to RAM.
-`RA` - General purpose Register (also used for addressing)
+`RA` - General purpose Register (also used for addressing).
-`RB` - General purpose Register (also used for addressing)
+`RB` - General purpose Register (also used for addressing).
-`RC` - Special purpose Register used for addressing
+`RC` - Special purpose Register used for addressing.

-<ins> Two Flags </ins>
+**Two Flags**
 Flags are bits accessible only by conditional jump Instructions (JPC and JPZ).

-`CF` - Carry Flag - It is affected by ADD Instruction if it produces a carry or by SUB instruction if it results in a borrow.
+`CF` - Carry Flag - It is Set (CF=1) by ADD Instruction if it produces a carry or by SUB instruction if it results in a borrow.
 `ZF` - Zero Flag - It is affected by all operations that change the contents of ACC.
+It is Set (ZF=1) if the result of the last operation was zero.

+**Addressing Modes**

+<ins> *Immediate* </ins>

+In immediate addressing, the operand (n) is located after the opcode, being part of the Instruction itself.

+Example:
+LDI ACC,1
+LDI ACC,0xA
+NAND ACC,0
+OUTA 0xF
+CMP ACC,0
+SUB ACC,1
+ADD ACC,5

 ...

 -------------------------------------------------